 Check out his website for song samples and news!

-What did you learn about yourself as a musician while working on the songs for Songs For Imaginative People?
+What did you learn about yourself as a musician while working on the songs for The Fire Plays

-What is the most difficult parts of the recording process?
+What is the most challenging part of the recording process

 What does being brave mean to you?